Anemia During Pregnancy: Causes, Symptoms, and Treatment

 Types of Anemia during pregnancy

-Iron-deficiency anemia: This is the leading cause of anemia in the United States, and consequently, the most common type of anemia during pregnancy.
+This is the leading cause of anemia in the United States, and consequently, the most common type of anemia during pregnancy.
 Approximately 15% to 25% of all pregnancies experience iron deficiency.
 Iron is a mineral found in the red blood cells and is used to carry oxygen from the lungs to the rest of the body, as well as helps the muscles store and use oxygen.
 When too little iron is produced, the body can become fatigued and have a lowered resistance to infection.
+Learn more about how to treat iron deficiency naturally during your pregnancy.

 Causes of Anemia during Pregnancy